eric-antonio/eric-antonio/README.md

-### Hi i'm Éric António👋
+ ## Hello, I’m Éric António 👋

-🔭 I’m currently working on Nexus <br/>
+🔭 I’m currently working on an exciting project called **Nexus**.

-🌱 I'm currently learning about ReactJs & React Native.<br/>
+🌱 I’m on a continuous learning journey and currently, I’m delving into **ReactJs** & **React Native**.

-🤝 I’m looking to collaborate with other developers.<br/>
+🤝 I’m looking forward to collaborating with other developers on interesting projects.
+I believe that collaboration is one of the best ways to learn and grow as a developer.

-🎯 Goals: Contribute and create Open Source projects.<br/>
+🎯 I have big goals ahead!
+I’m focused on contributing to and creating open-source projects.
+I believe that by doing so, I can make a difference in the development community and help other developers like me.
 <br/>
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/%C3%A9ric-ant%C3%B3nio/)